Culf maps and edgewise subdivision: Comprehensive factorization

 The left-hand map is in the image of the left adjoint $i\upperstar$ of the d\'ecalage adjunction (see~\ref{dec})

 following \ref{blanko slices}.
 It thus suffices to check there is a contractible space of lifts for each square of simplicial spaces on the left below, where $p\colon Y \to X$ is a right fibration.

-By adjunction, this is equivalent to there being a unique lift for the diagram of $\simplexcategory^t$-presheaves on the right.
+By adjunction (see \ref{factorization systems}), this is equivalent to there being a contractible space of lifts for the diagram of $\simplexcategory^t$-presheaves on the right.
 In the next paragraph we explain why this holds.

 Since $\simplexcategory^t$ has an initial object, by a standard lemma (see, for instance, \cite[1.15]{GKT3}) the $\infty$-category $\PrSh(\simplexcategory^t) = \Fun((\simplexcategory^t)\op, \spaces)$ has a factorization system where the left class consists of those natural transformations which are equivalences at the initial object of $\simplexcategory^t$, and where the right class consists of the cartesian natural transformations.
-Now $(u\upperstar B)_{/b} \to (u\upperstar A)_{/a}$ is in the left class, as both of these presheaves have a contractible space as augmentation object (that is, the value at the initial object of $\simplexcategory^t$), and $u\upperstar(p)$ is in the right class: it is cartesian because $p$ is a right fibration.
-Thus there is a contractible space of lifts in the square above-right, as required. \end{proof}
+Now $(u\upperstar B)_{/b} \to (u\upperstar A)_{/a}$ is in the left class, since both of these presheaves have a contractible space as augmentation object (that is, the value at the initial object of $\simplexcategory^t$).
+On the other hand, $u\upperstar(p)$ is in the right class: since $p$ is a right fibration, its restriction $u\upperstar(p)$ to the last-point-preserving maps is cartesian.
+Thus there is a contractible space of lifts in the square above-right, and therefore, by the adjunction property \ref{factorization systems}, also in the square above-left, as required. \end{proof}

-\begin{theorem} The $\infty$-category of simplicial spaces admits the {\em comprehensive factorization} system, whose left class consists of the final maps, and whose right class consists of the right fibrations. \end{theorem}
+\begin{theorem} The $\infty$-category of simplicial spaces admits a factorization system, called the {\em comprehensive factorization system}, whose left class consists of the final maps, and whose right class consists of the right fibrations. \end{theorem}

 \begin{proof} Let $\Sigma$ be the set of last-vertex-preserving maps between representables (alternatively: the set of bottom coface maps, or the set of last-vertex inclusions $\Delta^0 \to \Delta^n$) and let $\overline{\Sigma}$ be the saturated class generated by $\Sigma$.
 Since the $\infty$-category of simplicial spaces is presentable, it follows from \cite[Proposition 3.1.18]{ABFJ:LELI} that $(\overline{\Sigma}, \Sigma^{\perp})$ is a factorization system.
 By definition, $\Sigma^{\perp}$ is the class of right fibrations.
 Since this is a factorization system, $\vphantom{R}^\perp (\Sigma^{\perp}) = \overline{\Sigma}$ by \cite[Proposition 5.2.8.11]{HTT} or \cite[Lemma 3.1.9]{ABFJ:LELI}, hence $\overline{\Sigma}$ is the class of final maps. \end{proof}